 In September, as part of the project’s first phase, the development team will break ground on a new 220 space parking deck between Seymour Street and South Fullerton, which will be complete in mid-2019.

-Wellmont Theater is asking its to find metered parking provided by the Township of Montclair on the streets surrounding the theater and in nearby parking lots.
+Wellmont Theater is asking its customers to find metered parking provided by the Township of Montclair on the streets surrounding the theater and in nearby parking lots.

 Additionally, until completion of the new Seymour Street garage, free parking will be provided at Lackawanna Plaza in the lot behind TD Bank for Wellmont Theater concert goers with a ticket on show days.
 Additionally, concert goers are encouraged to come early to arrange their parking, enjoy the food and beverage establishments of Montclair and utilize ride share if convenient.